 Northeast Marble Show

-The Show will be held in the Radisson Hotel (formerly Crowne Plaza hotel) in Cromwell CT.
-There are 40 tables of exhibitors who will be displaying and selling all types of antique handmade and machine made marbles, vintage machine made marbles, contemporary mables and all manner of marble-related items.
+The Show will be held in the Courtyard by Marriott in Shelton CT.
+The hotel we had been using in Cromwell CT has changed hands yet again (3rd time in 3 years), so we have opted to move the show.
+There are 25 tables of exhibitors who will be displaying and selling all types of antique handmade and machine made marbles, vintage machine made marbles, contemporary mables and all manner of marble-related items.

 For more information contact: